Imagine yourself standing amidst a lush garden, surrounded by a vibrant tapestry of colors and intricate details.

 1. Use the Right Lens

 The best macro lens is a combination of long focal length and at least a 1:1 magnification ratio.
 Start with something like the 60mm prime which has both.
-Be sure to check out our guide on best Canon lenses for macro photography and best Nikon lenses for macro photography.

 For cheaper options, you can try the 40mm prime.
 There is also the 105mm prime macro which is also a good option for advanced shooters.